-Do parents have to pay for their children’s college education?
-What if the parents are estranged from their child?
+Do parents have to pay for their children’s college education when they are estranged from their child?
 Would you still want to help pay for college for that child?
+Do NJ child-support laws require this?
 The Appellate court in NJ just tackled a similar case last week.
 In that case, divorced parents were dealing with an unruly daughter.
-She had behavioral problems and so she was not prepared to live away from home at college.
-She began attending college at the local community college.
+She had behavioral problems, so she was not prepared to live away from home at college.
+She first began attending college at the local community college.
 She then went to Disney College, with the support of her parents, but was kicked out of school in the first month for hosting an underage drinking party in her dorm.
 Upon her return to New Jersey, her relationship with her parents deteriorated further and she left her mother’s home to live with her paternal grandparents.

 The parents filed a consent order and agreement with the court to emancipate their daughter, meaning that they no longer had an obligation to support her financially.
 In a widely publicized case, the daughter was permitted to intervene in her parents’ case to seek contribution to her college expenses.
 A judge granted her request to intervene and ordered the parents to contribute to the relatively low-cost community college.
 The following year the daughter enrolled in Temple University (roughly 14 times the cost of community college).
 Again, she filed a motion with the court to force her parents to contribute to the cost of Temple and the trial court agreed, forcing the parents to pay for her college.

-In New Jersey, parents do have an obligation to support their unemancipated children and that support may include contributing to the children’s college expenses.
-The exact amount of that contribution is case specific and is based on a number of factors.
+NJ child-support laws do require parents to have an obligation to support their unemancipated children, and that support may include contributing to the children’s college expenses.
+The exact amount of that contribution is case-specific and is based on a number of factors.
 These factors, set forth in Newburgh v.
 Arrigo, 88 N.J.
 529,545 (1982), include:

-1. Whether the parent, if still living with the child, would have contributed towards the cost of the requested higher education;
+- Whether the parent, if still living with the child, would have contributed toward the cost of the requested higher education;

-At DeTorres & DeGeorge, we have extensive experience representing clients in cases involving emancipation and college expenses.
+At DeTorres & DeGeorge, we have extensive experience representing clients in cases involving NJ child support guidelines for college students, and emancipation and college expenses.
 If you have questions or concerns based on your own unique set of facts, please contact us to schedule a consultation today.